-The Sony Alpha A7R III and the Canon EOS 80D are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and February 2016.
+The Sony Alpha A7R III and the Canon EOS 80D are two enthusiast cameras that were announced, respectively, in October 2017 and February 2016.
 The A7R III is a mirrorless interchangeable lens camera, while the 80D is a DSLR.
 The cameras are based on a full frame (A7R III) and an APS-C sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Canon provides 24 MP.

-The side-by-side display below illustrates the physical size and weight of the Sony A7R III and the Canon 80D.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7R III – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Sony A7R III and the Canon 80D is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R III – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is notably larger (20 percent) than the Sony A7R III.
 Moreover, the 80D is markedly heavier (12 percent) than the A7R III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.